 Y must be a simple character scalar or vector which specifies the name of the file to be exclusively checked or repaired.
 For component files, the file must be named in accordance with the operating system's conventions, and may be a relative or absolute pathname.
 The file must exist and must not be tied.
+If no file extension is supplied, the set of extensions specified by the CFEXT parameter are tried one after another until the file is found or the set of extensions is exhausted.
+See Installation & Configuration Guide: CFEXT Parameter.

-For files associated with external variables, any filename extension must be specified even if $\Box XT$ would not require it.
+For files associated with external variables, any filename extension must be specified even if XT would not require it.
 The file must exist and must not currently be associated with an external variable.

-Options for $\Box$ FCHK are specified using the Variant operator $\Xi$ or by the optional left argument X. The former is recommended but the older mechanism using the left argument is still supported.
+Options for [FCHK are specified using the Variant operator : or by the optional left argument X. The former is recommended but the older mechanism using the left argument is still supported.